MitchellAugustin/fex_autoinstall/README.md

-# Automated installer for FEX
+# Automated installer for Steam & FEX on arm64

 This does the following:
 - Installs FEX PPA and dependencies